ImperialCollegeLondon/INDI/docs/Segmentation_Slicer.md

 >[!NOTE]
 >This step is optional

 Create a new segment which wil became our right ventricle.
-This segment has to include the septum overlapping with the LV.
+This segment must **include the septum** overlapping with the LV.

 To create overlapping segments you can select where the tools are allowed to modify in the bottom portion of the